mhmdfnus/cs266_whisper_audit/README.md

 #### Factors:
 Performance may vary across languages, accents, age groups, sex, background noise conditions, and audio quality.
 Although Whisper is trained on a multilingual dataset, it is optimized for English transcription.
 We use the base and turbo models for our analysis, analysing English transcription only.
-We do this because it is the primary way Whisper is being used in the natural context and if we can identify harms caused by inaccurate transcriptions, we may be able to create frameworks minimizing those harms while leveraging this in ways that bring the most benefit.
+We do this because it is the primary way Whisper is being used in the natural context and if we can identify harms caused by inaccurate transcriptions, we may be able to create frameworks minimizing those harms while leveraging the model for its benefits.

 #### Metrics:

 The performance of the Whisper model is generally measured using word error rate (WER), which calculates the rate of insertion, deletion, and substitution errors in the predicted transcription relative to a ground truth reference.
 This metric is widely used in the automatic speech recognition (ASR) community.
 Researchers using the model in specific contexts may consider supplementing WER with domain-specific metrics.
-At this point, we will rely on WER as our main metric and we may implement and use other domain-specific metrics if found appropriate in the future checkpoints of our audit.
+For the pilot study, we used WER as the sole metric and we intend to implement and use other domain-specific metrics if found appropriate in future checkpoints of our audit.

 OpenAI evaluated Whisper on a multilingual and multitask benchmark composed of existing ASR datasets across a range of languages and conditions.
 These include LibriSpeech, Common Voice, TED-LIUM, and others.
 The choice of datasets was intended to reflect realistic and varied use cases, with differences in speaker identity, background noise, and audio recording quality.
 Minimal preprocessing was applied to ensure diversity and representativeness of audio input.
 The evaluation datasets were selected to test the model’s generalization capabilities rather than its performance on narrow or overfitted domains.